zhiyuanyao7/ucla-intro2qgis-raster/_episodes/01-Get-Started-with-QGIS.md

 Add delimited file
 {: .text-center}

+**2.**  In the Data Source Manager window
+        (1) navigate to the Data folder
+        (2) choose Apartment.csv.
-**2.**  In the Data Source Manager|Vector window, 1) navigate to the Data folder and 2) choose Apartment.csv.
-3) Make sure Geometry CRS is EPSG: 4326 - WGS84.
-4) Click Add.
-Close the Data Source Manager|Vector window.
+        (3) Make sure Geometry CRS is EPSG: 4326 - WGS84.
+        (4) Click Add.
+        Close the Data Source Managerwindow.
 Apartments should show in the Canvas.

 ![Add Apartments layer](../fig/Figure13-Add-Apartments-layer.png)